rotki/rotki/docs/api.rst

       }

   :resjson object global_mappings: keys of this object are the history event types names and values are mappings of subtypes' names to the ``EventCategory`` name.
 Contains mappings that should be applied if there is no a specific protocol rule.
+  :resjson object type_mappings: the keys of this mapping are entry types and it contains the combinations of event type and subtype that would overwritte the information in ``global_mappings`` only for that entry type.
   :resjson object per_protocol_mappings: same as global_mappings but contains specific mappings per chain and protocol.
   :resjson object event_category_details: This is a mapping of ``EventCategory`` to its direction and mapping of counterparty to details.
 For all the ``EventCategoryDetails`` mapping there is a ``"default"`` key mapping to the default details.
 For some exceptions there is also other keys which are counterparties.
 Such as for spend/fee and counterparty gas.
   :resjon object accounting_events_icons: Mapping of accounting event type to its corresponding icon name.